Skip to content

 Katie Jeffrey & Lissette Cortes

-As part of our Lecture Series, we are honored to host a virtual Zoom event featuring a presentation by Katie Jeffrey, MS, RDN, CSSD, MB-EAT-QI, LDN, and Lissette Cortes, Psy.D.
+As part of our Lecture Series, we were honored to host a virtual Zoom event featuring a presentation by Katie Jeffrey, MS, RDN, CSSD, MB-EAT-QI, LDN, and Lissette Cortes, Psy.D.
 CEDS, on Tuesday, November 18, 2025, at 7:00pm.

 Katie Jeffrey is a registered dietitian nutritionist licensed in CT, FL, NC and RI.
 She works with adolescents and adults and specializes in eating disorders, co-existing food fears and anxiety related to OCD, and in performance nutrition.
 She is passionate about working with athletes.
 She incorporates mindful and intuitive eating practices, and she draws from therapy techniques as they relate to nutrition, including ACT, trauma-informed care, and ERP.